Aldanondo often creates work in the public spaces of New York City

 Hamptons Fine Art Fair Chief Curator’s Picks Award

-Best in Show - London, UK
+Best in Show, RiseArt - London, UK

 National Association of Women Artists (NAWA) Abstract Painting Juried Award Winner